wp-plugins/access-category-password/readme.txt

 == Screenshots ==

-1. Access Category Password options page
+1. Access Category Password options page (French)
-2. Protected content in Twenty Four Theme
+2. Protected content in Twenty Four Theme (French)

 == Changelog ==

+= 1.2 =
+* Fixed the characters already sent error on activation (it was simply an encoding issue)
+* Keep now the regular feed (doesn't replace it) and sanitize it.
+* Better session handling (session destroy on logout)

 = 1.1 =
 * Fixed wrong custom feed template inclusion path.
 Sorry for that!